 Contrary to popular belief, you don’t have to be in pain in order to need a root canal.
 In fact, our dentists will strongly recommend a root canal when either damage from injury or decay impacts the pulp or center of the tooth.
 This sensitive tissue houses the tooth’s nerves and can become infected if exposed to harmful bacteria.
 As a result, this procedure keeps the infection from spreading to your other teeth and the jaw bone, protecting your smile in the long run.

 Once one of our dentists have determined that a root canal is needed to save your tooth, we will follow the process detailed below:

 - We will administer a local anesthetic to numb the area, alleviating your potential pain.

 - Then, we will remove the affected pulp and seal this inner chamber from future infection.

 - Depending on the damage done to the tooth, we will need to place either a tooth-colored filling or a temporary dental crown.

-- Once your custom dental crown is ready, you’ll return to our office so that we can bond it to the remaining tooth structure and restore the tooth to full strength, function, and appearance.
+- Once your custom dental crown is ready, you’ll return to our dental office so that we can bond it to the remaining tooth structure and restore the tooth to full strength, function, and appearance.

 What Is Recovery after a Root Canal Like?

 As with most dental work, there is a chance that you could feel some mild discomfort following a root canal, but most of the time, it is mild enough to be handled using acetaminophen or ibuprofen.
 Overall, this procedure relieves pain, so you should feel back to normal soon after the procedure.
-If this discomfort persists beyond two or three days, feel free to give our Odessa office a call.
+If this discomfort persists beyond two or three days, feel free to give our Odessa dental office a call.